Skip to content

 • Rotating the password disconnects clients.
 Active sessions fail on their next authenticated command and reconnect when the user supplies the new password.

-• SMTP submission and the API send through the same path.
-There’s no need to pick one for deliverability — both use the same outbound pipeline and trigger the same notifications.
+• SMTP submission and the API send through the same pipeline.
+Both deliver over the same outbound path and fire the same message.created notification, so there’s no deliverability reason to prefer one.